Moving Your Store to BigCommerce

 - vanity — A shorter, sought-after, or easy-to-remember domain name becomes available.

 - specialization — You have an established informational site, and you’re ready to expand to a “shop.” or “store.” subdomain.

 It’s important to note that if you are just changing hosts but keeping your domain name, it is not necessary to change your domain name registrar (the website or service where you registered your domain name).
-Your domain name can be used with any web hosting service, regardless or where it was registered.
+Your domain name can be used with any web hosting service, regardless of where it was registered.
 If you originally registered your domain name with another ecommerce provider, you can still use it with BigCommerce without having to purchase a new one or initiate a transfer.

 Before You Begin

-Changing your domain name or moving your store from one host to another can have a significant impact to your established search engine ranking.
+Changing your domain name or moving your store from one host to another can have a significant impact on your established search engine ranking.
 Both scenarios present unique challenges and potential issues.
 However, solid preparation and following best practices when making these kinds of changes can help mitigate or even neutralize the negative effects.

 Back Up Everything

 This may seem obvious, but this is the most important safeguard you can make in the migration process.
 You will want to back up as much order, customer, product data and website content as possible prior to making any major changes to your existing site.
 Many ecommerce platforms allow you to export this information to a database file or archive.